Skip to main content

 Whether you’re visiting friends & family, travelling or re-locating, which bin your waste and recycling should go in will be the same.
 This consistency across Victoria, will make is easier for everyone to sort their household waste.
 This will mean improved recycling, less bin contamination, more efficient services and better outcomes for our environment.

-The proposed service standards for the Victorian Government’s Recycling Victoria Policy states that councils have to provide a glass only the service by July 2027.
+The proposed service standards for the Victorian Government’s Recycling Victoria Policy states that councils have to provide a glass only service by July 2027.

 The glass only (purple lid) service will be for glass bottles and jars.
 Once the service starts in Cardinia Shire, these items won’t be allowed in any of your other household bins.